Rohit-011205/Global_Todo/README.md

 - Completed tasks move to bottom automatically
 - Loading and error states handled

+## Bonus Features Implemented

+- Filter Tasks: Users can toggle between "All""Completed", and "Pending" views.
+- Task Descriptions: Added a secondary field for task details beyond the title.

 ## Assumptions & Trade-offs

 - Used in-memory storage instead of a database since the assignment allows it.
 Tasks reset on server restart.